-Fashion is full of nostalgia, from 70s-inspired boho dresses to 90s-era minimalist gowns.
-While both aesthetics work for a bride on her big day, one ’80s trend is bigger than ever as of late—puff sleeve wedding dresses (and yes, pun very much intended).
-That’s right, über-poofy sleeves, balloon cuffs, and puffed-up shoulders are ruling the bridal scene—but they’re not the same old-school versions you might have seen in your parent’s or grandparent’s wedding photos.
+Fashion is full of nostalgia, from '70s-inspired boho dresses to '90s-era minimalist gowns.
+While both aesthetics work for a bride on her big day, one ’80s trend is bigger than ever as of late—puff-sleeve wedding dresses (and yes, pun very much intended).
+That’s right, uber-poofy sleeves, balloon cuffs, and puffed-up shoulders are ruling the bridal scene—but they’re not the same old-school versions you might have seen in your parent’s or grandparent’s wedding photos.
 Designers have reimagined the voluminous trend, though some dresses take inspiration from decade-defining gowns like Princess Diana’s silk and taffeta creation.

 “We’re all about creating a look that feels unique on your big day, and we love an exaggerated puff sleeve,” says Kaity Gaskill, a buyer at BHLDN.
 “We have been closely tracking the trend since the first runway emergence and are working to bring it to life in a way that feels fresh and timeless for brides-to-be.”
-Pia Panaligan, director of styling and visual design at David’s Bridal, is also in favor of the puffy sleeve wedding dress trend, telling Brides, “If there’s something that never goes out of style, it’s a statement piece.
+Pia Panaligan, director of styling and visual design at David’s Bridal, is also in favor of the puffy-sleeve wedding dress trend, telling Brides, “If there’s something that never goes out of style, it’s a statement piece.
 There’s something about big puffy sleeves, especially made with transparent fabric, with some structure to it that’s very romantic.”

 Meet the Expert